shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

   };
 ```

-In `createProposal`, we are accepting the title, description, amount, and recipient as argument and calling `createProposal` of contract. `createProposal` is a transaction call as the user has to lock 5 MATIC tokens to create a proposal.
+In `createProposal`, we are passing the title, description, amount, and recipient as arguments and calling `createProposal` of contract. `createProposal` is a transaction call as the user has to lock 5 MATIC tokens to create a proposal.

 ```typescript
 const getProposal = async (id: string) => {